sveitser/kaggle_diabetic/README.md

-z# Kaggle Diabetic Retinopathy Detection
+# Kaggle Diabetic Retinopathy Detection

 ### Installation
-Install dependencies via,
+Install python dependencies via,
 ```
 pip install -r requirements.txt
 ```
+You need a CUDA capable GPU with at least 4GB of memory.
 It is also recommended to have [CUDNN](https://developer.nvidia.com/cudnn) installed.
 The code should run without it but this hasn't been tested.
+The code has only been tested on python2 (not 3).

 Extract train/test images to `data/train` and `data/test` respectively.